Salary/Degree Guides

 Counselors examine the issues surrounding the mental and behavioral stability of their clients through interviews and counseling sessions.
 Career paths in counseling include schools, hospitals, substance abuse centers, and private practice.

 To become a Counselor, one needs to obtain a Bachelor’s degree in psychology or sociology.
 Other related degrees can also pursue post-graduate studies in counseling.
-Counselors complete 2000-4000 hours of clinical experience, and they must pass a state-recognized licensure examination.
-The annual salary of a counselor can fall on an average of $60,140.
+Counselors must complete 2000-4000 hours of clinical experience and must pass a state-recognized licensure examination.
+The annual salary of a counselor can fall on an average of $52,360.

 Copywriter